 With so much glucose taken up at once, our cells have extra substrate for ATP (cellular energy) production, and we may feel a brief boost in physical energy and a brief boost in our mood.
 If we don’t eat more for a period of time, however, glucose availability is quickly back to 0.
 That spike in sugar and energy is likely to be followed by a crash: low energy and low mood.

-High blood sugar that stays high (hyperglycemia) is typically associated with metabolic disease.
+High blood sugar that stays high (hyperglycemia) is a serious health threat.
 It is most likely to happen when body cells have become “insulin resistant”, or stop responding to the insulin’s signal that glucose is available for pickup from the bloodstream.

 Although “high blood sugar” sounds like it would cause an abundance of energy, it is more likely to feel like fatigue.
 Blood glucose is high because cells are not absorbing the glucose available.
 In cases of insulin resistance, all that extra sugar in the blood stays in circulation, crosses the blood-brain barrier, and can actually cause damage to the brain .